Skip to content

 WebAppProfile Format

-• record.attributes array contains definition of attributes to record.
+• record.attributes array contains the definition of attributes to record.

 • name is the only required property for an attribute.
 It is case insensitive.

 • notEmpty is false by default.
-If set to true then the attribute will be recorded only if it has non empty value.
+If set to true, the attribute will be recorded only if it has a non-empty value.

 • exclude is a regular expression.
-If attribute value matches the regexp then the attribute is not recorded.
+If an attribute's value matches the regexp, the attribute is not recorded.

-Note: Rapise 6.4+ supports text attribute that is mapped to inner text of leaf elements.
+Note: Rapise 6.4+ supports the text attribute, which is mapped to the inner text of leaf elements.

 • record.classes array lists class names that are meaningful for element identification and should be recorded.